huacayacauh/JS-Sandpile/README.md

-# JS-SandPile
+# JS-Sandpile

-The JS_Sandpiles app is a simple JavaScript implementation of the [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model).
+The JS-Sandpiles app is a simple JavaScript implementation of the [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model).
 The app contains a few tiling presets such as Square and Hexagonal grid, or Penrose tilings, and can extend to arbitrary graph.

 Feel free to contact us for any additional information.